getmaxun/maxun_docs/docs/robot/duplicate.md

 Using robot duplication, you can bulk extract same data from thousands of pages of the same website, without writing code.

+### When to not duplicate a robot?
+1. The new page does not have the same structure as the existing page.
+2. You don't want to extract the same data as the existing page even if the pages are structurally same.

+Example: If you've created a robot for <a href="https://www.producthunt.com/topics/chrome-extensions">producthunt.com/topics/chrome-extensions</a>, you should not duplicate it to scrape pages like <a href="https://github.com">github.com</a>.
+If you do so, you will get no data.

+### See Robot Duplication In Action
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZXGQEwQN7yI?si=PaNzVTbWn9z4Vh0E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fdW8VPcAsN8?si=wqynEzmy9IbOsciG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>